arsy786/spring-boot-microservices-2/README.md

         driver: bridge
 ```

-Before we continue, we'll check our build-file for syntax-errors:
+Before we continue, you can check the build-file for syntax-errors:

 ``` shell
 $> docker-compose config